A Focus on Machine Translation for African Languages

 We need African researchers from ACROSS the continent to join our effort in building translation models for African languages.
 Masakhane means "We Build Together" in isiZulu and was inspired by the Deep Learning Indaba theme for 2018.

 We want to develop baseline machine translation models from English-to-Target African languages, with publicly available code and data.
-This problem is part data gathering, part developing the translation model, and part error analysis to understand what issues the models have
+This problem is part data gathering, part developing the translation model, and part error analysis to understand what issues the models have.
+We are currently at over 30 benchmarks

 Once we, as a collaborative African NLP team, have trained baseline translation models for many of our languages, we combine our datasets and do transfer learning with fine-tuning across the languages.